-The next three steps should bring you up and running in no time:
+The next steps will get you up and running in no time:

 - Overview will show you a simple example of attrs in action and introduce you to its philosophy.
 Afterwards, you can start writing your own classes and understand what drives attrs's design. - attrs by Example will give you a comprehensive tour of attrs's features.
-After reading, you will know about our advanced features and how to use them. - If you're confused by all the attr.s, attr.ib, attrs, attrib, define, frozen, and field, head over to On The Core API Names for a very short explanation, and optionally a quick history lesson. - Finally Why not... gives you a rundown of potential alternatives and why we think attrs is superior.
-Yes, we've heard about namedtuples and Data Classes! - If at any point you get confused by some terminology, please check out our Glossary.
+After reading, you will know about our advanced features and how to use them. - Why not... gives you a rundown of potential alternatives and why we think attrs is still worthwhile depending on your needs even superior. - If at any point you get confused by some terminology, please check out our Glossary.